signag/raspi-cam-srv/docs/Information.md

 Under *Tuning File*, you can see whether the Default or a custom tuning file are currently in use.
 See [raspiCamSrv Camera Tuning](./Tuning.md).

+#### AI Features

+This shows whether AI Features of a camera are available and active.
+Currently, this applies only to the [Raspberry Pi AI Camera](https://www.raspberrypi.com/documentation/accessories/ai-camera.html) with Sony IMX500 sensor.

+- Not Available
+<br>Indicates that the camera has no AI capabilities
+- Available
+<br>Indicates that the camera has AI capabilities and that AI features are enabled in the [Settings](./Settings.md#activating-and-deactivating-the-use-of-camera-ai-features).
+<br>Whether or not the camera is currently running a neural network model can be controlled in the [Camera AI Configuration](./Configuration_AI.md)
+- Disabled in Settings
+<br>Indicates that the camera has AI capabilities.
+However AI features are disabled in the [Settings](./Settings.md#activating-and-deactivating-the-use-of-camera-ai-features)

 #### Camera connected but not in the list?

 If you have a USB camera connected which does not show up in the list, you may have plugged in the camera while **raspiCamSrv** was running.